illmillrig/NodeAlignDeez/README.md

 **Currently only supports the first tab in a node editor

 **Not fully ready to release the source yet, but this could use some testing.
+So you probably shouldnt use it at all, lol.

 TO USE: